Michael D. Higgins: Seanad and Dáil Éireann (1973 to 1993)

 Higgins originally joined Fianna Fáil in UCG while a mature student and was elected its branch chairman in 1966; he switched to the Labour Party shortly thereafter.
 He was a Labour candidate in the 1969 and 1973 general elections but was unsuccessful on both occasions.
 One of the people who canvassed for him was future leader of the Labour Party and Tánaiste, Eamon Gilmore, who was then a UCG student.
 Higgins was appointed to the 13th Seanad in 1973 by Taoiseach Liam Cosgrave.

 Although placed in the Seanad by Fine Gael's Cosgrove, early in his career, Higgins quickly established a reputation as a "leftist firebrand" who opposed Labour going into coalition with Fine Gael.
 Higgins, alongside Emmet Stagg and Joe Higgins, were considered the main opponents of coalition within Labour following the departure of Noel Browne over the issue in 1977.
 During the 1980s Higgins involved himself in foreign affairs issues such as Nicaragua, El Salvador, and Cambodia.

-He also involved himself in issues such as equal pay for women and the rights of people with disabilities.
+Higgins also involved himself in issues such as equal pay for women and the rights of people with disabilities.

 Higgins was first elected to Dáil Éireann at the 1981 general election as a Labour Party TD.
 He was re-elected at the February 1982 election; he lost his seat at the November 1982 election (blaming his loss in part on his opposition to the Eighth Amendment), but returned to the Seanad when he was elected by the National University constituency.
 After returning to the Seanad in 1983, he helped found the Oireachtas Foreign Affairs Committee and served as the Labour Party's spokesperson on foreign affairs.
 Speaking about Higgins' interest in foreign affairs, former Labour leader Frank Cluskey once quipped: "When it comes to running the Labour Party or saving the world, Michael D always chooses the easy option."